 Have a look at this list with 49 proven business ideas to work as a freelancer and make money… and find yours!

 8. Ease the Administrative Burden

-To simplify your life and avoid thinking too much to stuff you’re not qualified, you need to reduce the administrative burden on your freelance business.
-It goes without saying that you need to keep track of income and expenses, but you should delegate to someone else the management of your taxes, and your administrative tasks.
+To simplify your life and avoid thinking too much about stuff you’re not qualified for, you need to reduce your freelance business’s administrative burden.
+It goes without saying that you need to keep track of income and expenses, but you should delegate to someone else the management of your taxes and your administrative tasks.

 You can hire a VA for your daily administrative tasks: email, data entry, and every other task you don’t want to do yourself!

 Read our guide on the best money management tips for freelancers for a better overview!